 Performance Testing

 It is obviously necessary to ensure that the API is performing the task it is designed for.
 Therefore, performance testing is usually done on the API at the last stage of the testing process.
-However, performance testing is the most extensive and sophisticated of all the API testing types.
-Its because it requires specific hardware, specialized skills set, and a particular testing environment.
+However, performance testing is the most extensive and sophisticated of all the Software Testing types.
+It’s because it requires specific hardware, a specialized skill set, and a particular testing environment.

 Security Testing